How to Get Your Cat Into a Carrier

 No cat likes getting in their carrier.
 Hiding, running away, holding on to the sides with surprising strength and even the occasional swipe of a paw can all be part of the struggle of trying to get Mr Whiskers into his box.
 Below, Cat in a Flat looks at the best tricks to get your kitty into their carrier stress-free.

 Get your cat to tolerate – or even like! – their cat carrier by making it part of your everyday environment

 1. Make the carrier a place your cat wants to spend time

 If you have a carrier with a removable top or one that splits into two parts, you can transform the bottom into an irresistible cat den.
-By incorporating the carrier into your cat’s everyday life, you can take the fear out of them stepping into it when it’s time to go to the vets.
+By incorporating the carrier into your cat’s everyday life, you can take the fear out of them stepping into it when it’s time to go to the vet.
 Try placing a favourite blanket on the carrier bottom to tempt kitty to adopt it as a snoozing spot.
 To begin with, you could encourage them in with toys or treats.
-Before you have to use the carrier, you can try putting the lid on and closing the door for a few seconds at a time then rewarding kitty with a treat.
+Before using the carrier, try putting the lid on and closing the door for a few seconds at a time.
+Then, reward your kitty with a treat.
 You could even try picking the carrier up and walking around with it for a few seconds to get kitty used to the sensation of being inside.
 Familiarity and treats should cement positive and unthreatening associations between Mr Whiskers and his carrier.

 2. Get a carrier that works for your cat

 There are dozens of carriers available – from soft shoulder bags to hard-shelled plastic boxes.
 Knowing what is right for you and your cat will depend on your kitty’s size and disposition but consider the following.

 - Your cat should have enough room to turn around inside the container.